-I know my bridal customers love that they can have any colour want, one of my favourite weddings this season was a call for deep dark burgundy and deep navy, it was stunning, a bold wedding choice but it just worked perfectly.
-My clients also love that they can keep my dried arrangements forever more as mementoes.
-Of their day or add a nostalgic scent of the season in our candles which are seasonally and floral inspired.
+I know my bridal customers love that they can have any colour they want, one of my favourite weddings this season was a call for deep dark burgundy and deep navy, it was stunning, a bold wedding choice but it just worked perfectly.
+My clients also love that they can keep my dried arrangements forever more as mementos of their day or add a nostalgic scent of the season in our candles which are seasonally and floral inspired.

 Our winter candle was actually also our first candle and also our winter wedding scent.

 My dad (bless him) kept my bouquet for me and hung it upside down, I treasure it so much and it's now hanging in our living room, do you have any pointers for novice flower artists?

 It’s best if possible to separate the flowers so that your wedding bouquet has air to breath while drying.
 As you don’t want you're flowers going mouldy.
 They also love a space out of sun with plenty of warm air.

 What're the best and worst things a bride can ask for / or do you have any advice for brides wanting to use dried florals?